The Fed and White House combine for a day that cuts to the heart of Biden's political problem – KION546

 “I just think that one of the things that I think frustrates the American people is they know the world is in a bit of disarray,” Biden said as he pointed directly to the uncertainty this year driven by Russia’s invasion.
 “And they want to know what are we doing?
 And there’s a lot going on that we’re doing.”

-Billed by the White House as the “Infrastructure Talent Pipeline Challenge,” Biden will showcase both private and public sector efforts to train workers in three sectors in particular: broadband, construction and electrification.
-Union workers will make presentations on how they are training employees in these areas, and the president is expected to speak to both new and existing efforts to train additional workers.
+Billed by the White House as the “Infrastructure Talent Pipeline Challenge,” Biden on Wednesday showcased both private and public sector efforts to train workers in three sectors in particular: broadband, construction and electrification.
+Union workers made presentations on how they are training employees in these areas, and the President spoke to both new and existing efforts to train additional workers.

+Biden said “more than 350 organizations across the country” committed to the challenge, which was initially launched by the administration in June.
+The challenge aims to connect Americans with new opportunities and is a call to action for employers, unions, education and training providers to make tangible commitments to support workforce development.

-White House officials view it as the tangible result of three cornerstone legislative victories, which have laid the groundwork for a dramatic shift in the long-term infrastructure of the US economy.
-All three — the bipartisan infrastructure law, as well as a law boosting American semiconductor chip manufacturing and a sweeping $750 billion health care, tax and climate bill — will be highlighted during Wednesday’s event and remarks.
+White House officials see the challenge commitments as the tangible result of three cornerstone legislative victories, which have laid the groundwork for a dramatic shift in the long-term infrastructure of the US economy.
+All three — the bipartisan infrastructure law, as well as a law boosting American semiconductor chip manufacturing and a sweeping $750 billion health care, tax and climate bill — were highlighted during Wednesday’s event and remarks.

 Still, Biden’s economic team has worked relentlessly for months to find policy options to ease the burden of soaring prices, even if the hopes of a steady decline in the lead up to the election have been dashed.

-Note: This story has been updated with additional developments on Wednesday.